History of DJ LeMahieu in Timeline

 2015: Named an All-Star

-In 2015, LeMahieu was named an All-Star with the Colorado Rockies.
+In 2015, LeMahieu was named an All-Star for the Colorado Rockies.

 2015: All-Star Game Selection

-In 2015, LeMahieu was the starting second baseman for the NL in the All-Star Game, marking his first All-Star selection.
+In 2015, LeMahieu was the starting second baseman for the NL in the All-Star Game; this was LeMahieu's first All-Star selection.

-In 2016 LeMahieu led the NL in 2016 with a .348 average playing for the Colorado Rockies.
+In 2016, LeMahieu had a .348 average playing for the Colorado Rockies.

 2016: National League Batting Title

-In 2016, LeMahieu won the National League batting title with a .348 season average.
+In 2016, LeMahieu won the NL batting title with a .348 season average, leading all of MLB.

-In 2017, LeMahieu was named an All-Star and also won a Gold Glove Award with the Colorado Rockies.
+In 2017, LeMahieu was named an All-Star for the second time and won another Gold Glove Award with the Colorado Rockies.

-In 2018, LeMahieu won another Gold Glove Award with the Colorado Rockies.
+In 2018, LeMahieu won his third Gold Glove Award with the Colorado Rockies.

-2018: Career High Home Runs and Defensive Excellence
+2018: Career High in Home Runs and Defensive Excellence

-In the 2018 season, LeMahieu hit a career-high 15 home runs and continued his defensive excellence, earning a third Gold Glove.
+In the 2018 season, LeMahieu hit a career-high 15 home runs and continued his defensive excellence, earning a third Gold Glove and a third Wilson Defensive Player of the Year Award.

-In 2019, LeMahieu played first, second, and third base due to team injuries.
-He was the first Yankees player to make 25 starts in each of the three different infield positions.
+In 2019, LeMahieu played first, second, and third base due to team injuries, and in Game 6 of the ALCS, he hit a game-tying home run.

-In 2019, LeMahieu was named an All-Star and won his first career Silver Slugger Award with the Yankees.
+In 2019, with the Yankees, LeMahieu was named a starter on the All-Star team and won his first career Silver Slugger Award.

-In 2020, LeMahieu recovered from COVID-19 but later suffered a left thumb sprain, leading to a stint on the injured list.
+In 2020, LeMahieu recovered from COVID-19 and later suffered a left thumb sprain against the Boston Red Sox, which led to a stint on the injured list.

 2020: American League Batting Title